JoeLumbley/Platformer-with-Level-Editor/README.md

 Install Visual Studio from here:  https://visualstudio.microsoft.com/downloads/ and include the .NET Desktop Development workload.

+Visual Studio is an Integrated Development Environment (IDE) created by Microsoft.

+It is a powerful software development tool that provides a comprehensive set of features and tools for building a wide range of applications.

+Visual Studio Community: A free version of the IDE for individual developers, small teams, and open-source projects is the version I recommend you download.

 **Clone the Repository**

 Clone the repository to your local machine.
 This will give you access to the project files and source code.